gamemachine/tachyon-networking/README.md

 ## Usage
 Not much in the way of documentation yet but there are a good number of unit tests.
 And ffi.rs encapsulates most of the api.  tachyon_tests.rs has some stress testing unit tests.
 The api is designed primarily for ffi consumption, as I use it from a .NET server.

-One important note is that update() has to be called regularly as that is where nacks are generated and sent.
+update() has to be called once per frame.
+That is where nacks and resends in response to nacks received are sent.
 In addition to some housekeeping and fragment expiration.
-Sends/receives are all processed immediately there is no queuing of anything there.
+Sends are processed immediately.

 ### Basic usage.